saleor/saleor/docs/installation.rst

 .. note::

-   If you prefer using containers or have problems with configuring database, Redis and Elasticsearch, try :ref:`docker_dev` instructions.
+   If you prefer using containers or have problems with configuring PostgreSQL, Redis and Elasticsearch, try :ref:`docker_dev` instructions.

 Prerequisites